lbaldi/it/README.md

 # ODOO INFRASTRUCTURE MODULE

 This module is used for Infrastructure management.
-You can registry severtal types of equipments, access, and backups.
-Quick access data in partner form and server form.
-Tree access roles: User ( with read permission) , Moderator ( with read, write, create permission and config pages) and Manager with all features.
+You can registry several types of equipments, access, and backups.

-* Can set an equipment as Physical Server or Virtual Server and play with parents equipment ( host and virtuals)
-* Can registry another type of equipment as Routers.
-Setting an equipment as router it shows other page for that feature
-* Can registry Switch , Printer ( by now poor data )

 ## EQUIPMENTS